EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/03-Clone-Repo.md

 To get started, clone the [postgres-agentic-shop](https://github.com/Azure-Samples/postgres-agentic-shop) repository directly onto your local machine.

-1. Open a terminal and navigate to the directory where you want to download the repo:
+1. Open a terminal and navigate to the directory where you want to download the repo.

 2. Run the following command to clone the repository: